 Projects should involve a strong project team and must include a humanities scholar at some phase of the project.
 As you begin thinking about your grant proposal, please don’t hesitate to reach out to NJCH staff.
 We can connect you with resources, help you think through your project, and assist you in preparing a competitive proposal.

 Any project supported by NJCH must have humanities at its core.
 Projects may take any form as long as they meet grant requirements.
 NJCH staff can help you determine which grant type is most appropriate for the project you envision.

 - Applicant must be a registered nonprofit organization or government entity in New Jersey, with at least one year of verifiable public operation prior to application.

-- Applicants may not have an open grant with NJCH during the proposed grant period (Exception: organizations serving as a fiscal agent may also have a self-directed project funded.)
+- Applicants may not have an open grant with NJCH during the proposed grant period.
+(One exception: organizations serving as a fiscal agent may also have a self-directed project funded.)

 - Ad-hoc groups may apply only as a co-sponsoring organization; an eligible organization must serve as the principal applicant and take fiscal responsibility.